-The applicant is proposing to contribute aspects of a complete community on the subject lands with five high-rise, mixed-use buildings, ranging in height from 15 to 44 storeys with1,500 residential units and 2,000 square metres of commercial space.
-Considerable thought for the orientation and placement of the buildings, podium heights, building step backs, and improved pedestrian connection the Mill Station stop have been incorporated into the design for this high intensity mixed use development.
+The applicant is proposing to contribute aspects of a complete community on the subject lands with a 42 storey high-rise, mixed-use development with 436 residential units and 807 square metres of commercial space.
+Considerable thought for the orientation and placement of the building, podium heights, building step backs, and vehicular and pedestrian connections to Victoria and Park Street have been incorporated into the design for this high intensity mixed use development.